Renz-Victa/Focus-Tracker/README.md

 ## Architecture

-The extension has **three isolated execution environments** that communicate via message passing:
+The extension has **three isolated environments** that communicate via message passing:

 ```
 ┌─────────────────────────────┐